rosesleni/Business-database/README.md

 Database Dependency Diagram

 ![ERD image](https://user-images.githubusercontent.com/72918495/103279845-c67a5880-4a09-11eb-8baa-ea8bce14cfb7.png)
+>
 1.QUERY
        i.
 Description:Particular employee maximum salary details

-   ii.Why is it important:This is the of of the important query that is show becuse if you want to have specifect output like salries.
+   ii.Why is it important:This is the most important query that is shown because if you want to have specific output like salaries.

-   Sample output:
+   iii: Sample output:
   **
    SELECT sal1.* FROM salaries AS sal1 LEFT JOIN salaries AS sal2 ON (sal1.emp_no = sal2.emp_no AND sal1.from_date < sal2.from_date) WHERE sal2.from_date IS NULL and sal1.emp_no = 10001;

    ![query10](https://user-images.githubusercontent.com/72918495/103329073-1dc60a80-4a96-11eb-99bb-6dacff4f7e67.png)
+>
 2.QUERY
        i.
-Description:
+Description: This query show Employee and Salary table join to display the salary of the individual

-   ii.Why is it important:
+   ii.Why is it important:It is important for me bacause its shows

    iii: sample output: